 Yes, however Medechat admin will need to perform this alteration and there will be additional charges if this occurs.

-Yes, however they will need to be assigned to a particular registered vet (possibly a practice owner vet) that can take responsibility for the advice given if there was ever a Vet Board complaint.
+Yes, within Medechat anyone can be signed up as a user, however they will need to be assigned to a particular registered vet (possibly a practice owner vet) in their usual PMS that can take responsibility for the advice given if there was ever a Vet Board complaint.
 RCVS registered vet nurses based in the UK are able to do consultations under their own name.
-The same annual charge will apply to a registered nurse as it is to registered veterinary surgeons.

 Yes, of course.
-Video chats would be perfect to incorporate into wellness plans either at a discount or included in the subscription.
+Video chats would be perfect to incorporate into wellness plans either at a discount, free of charge to pet owners included in the wellness plan subscription.

 Medechat will be in contact to arrange suitable times for widget placement on your practice website / social media pages.
 Dates for training and a marketing plan for the practice will be arranged to ensure successful use of Medechat.

-This depends on the size of your practice and how complicated the software integration will be.
-Generally, 1-3 months for complete integration / implementation on average may be expected.
+This depends on the size of your practice and how easy it is to access your practice website or social media sites for widget integration.
+Generally, a few days to weeks for complete integration / implementation and training on average may be expected.

-Yes, the Medechat software access can be cancelled or deactivated at any time, however 12 months minimum subscription to the service is required to be paid.
+Yes, the Medechat software access can be cancelled or deactivated at any time but no refunds are issued.
 If Medechat is not financially viable for your practice it would most likely be due to inadequate utilization or marketing of the service.
 Our marketing team will be able to help your practice to ensure Medechat is viable.
-There will be a fee to remove the software widget and code from your website or FB site if you require Medechat to do this.
+There will be a fee to remove the software widget and code from your website or social media site/s if you require Medechat to do this.